-Fort Washington, Oxon Hill and Temple Hills comprise Fort Washington Medical Center's Community Based Service Area (CBSA) and are located in Prince George's County.
+Fort Washington (20744), Oxon Hill (20745) and Temple Hills (20748) comprise Fort Washington Medical Center's Community Based Service Area (CBSA) and are located in Prince George's County.
 The suburban cities are within a short distance from the Washington, D.C./Maryland line.
+African Americans make-up the majority of the population FWMC serves.